 2. The NF service producer sends a response to the NF service consumer.
 In the response the NF service producer may include a binding indication.
 If the NF service consumer receives a resource information and binding indication as specified in Table 6.3.1.0-1 of TS 23.501 [2], it uses them for subsequent requests regarding the concerned resource.
 Otherwise, the procedure ends here.

 3. The NF service consumer uses the binding indication and resource information received in the previous step for subsequent requests regarding the concerned resource.
-If delegated discovery is used, the SCP shall route the service request using the Routing Binding Indication and resource information sent from the NF service consumer.
+If indirect communication is used, the NF service consumer includes a Routing Binding Indication with the same contents as the received Binding Indication and the SCP shall route the service request using the Routing Binding Indication and resource information sent from the NF service consumer.

 4. The NF service producer sends a response to the consumer.
 The NF service producer may respond with an updated resource information and binding indication, or both, different to the one received in the previous response.